cyco/WebFun/docs/src/appendix/yodesk.md

 Yodesk.ksy
 ==========

 This is a machine-readable definition of the file format used by *Yoda Stories*.
-It can be used to generate a parser or inspect files online in the [kaitai-web-ide](ide.kaitai.io).
+It can be used to generate a parser or inspect files online in the [Kaitai Web IDE](https://ide.kaitai.io).

 ```yaml
 {{#include yodesk.ksy}}